chef/chef/docs/dev/design_documents/bootstrap_with_train.md

     I want to be able to bootstrap a system without logging secure data on that system so that chef-client's keys are not exposed to anyone who can read the logs.

-    As a Chef User who adminsters Windows nodes,
+    As a Chef User who administers Windows nodes,
     I want to be able to bootstrap a system using the core Chef package so that I don't have extra things to download first.